-It is always a sad moment when the pool season ends meaning no more watery fun until the spring.
-In order to be able to get your pool ready as quickly as possible in the spring, and to reduce the possibility of damage, you need to make sure you close (winterize) your pool properly.
+It is always a sad moment when the pool season ends, meaning no more watery fun until the spring.
+In order to get your pool ready as quickly as possible in the spring and reduce the possibility of damage, you need to make sure you close (winterize) your pool properly.

 So without any further delay, let’s get started with describing how to close inground pool for winter!

 Should you close a pool for the winter?

 If you live in an area with mild winters, you may not need to do much to your pool for the winter.
 For example, I now live in an area where winter temperatures never drop below 50ºF, so I do very little except keep an eye on the chemicals and clean my pool less frequently.

 But if the temperature where you live is likely to dip below freezing for any length of time during the winter then closing the pool is essential.

 All the inground pool owners out there know the drill of all the chemicals, algae growth, and more.
 Suppose you leave your pool unattended or close your inground pool in a sloppy way.
 You can be assured of being greeted with pretty nasty green pool water at the start of the next pool season if you don’t take all the necessary measures to keep your swimming pool fresh.

 Apart from the obvious gross condition of your pool water that makes it unfit for the swim season, the unbalanced water chemistry due to the lack of chemicals, dirt, and more will also affect the circulation system of your inground pool, especially the skimmer line.

 Winterizing your inground pool will ensure that both your time and money are saved when you pull off the covers for the pool season.
 Also, removing the water from the pool through the pool pump helps you ensure that no extra damage is done when the water freezes.